Carina-P/ms3-best-books/README.md

     ![implementation of homepage start](wireframes/start.jpg)
     - **Top ten** most popular books in a **carousel**:
         - **template**: templates/components/carousel.html
-        - Possibility to **buy the book**: In top right corner is a read shopping cage with a link.
+        - Possibility to **buy the book**: In top right corner is a red shopping cage with a link.
         Hoovering the link makes picture larger.
         - Possibility to link to more **details of the book**
-        - If user i logged in also possibility to **add opinion** about the book.
+        - If user has logged in: he/she gets possibility to **add opinion** about the book.

     ![implementation of most popular books](wireframes/best_books.jpg)
     - **Best in category**: